 One of the first things you should develop is your basic LinkedIn profile.
 Details like your name, title, and company are a must have, but you should also list a brief description of the responsibilities you have in your company and what your goals or targets you aim to have with others.
 Having a headline and summary for your audience, attached with appropriate keywords, can help potential partners or customers know who to search for on LinkedIn.

-According to Linkedin’s 2017 State of Sales report, more than half of high performing sales pros credit social media integration as an element for their selling success.
+According to LinkedIn’s 2017 State of Sales report, more than half of high performing sales professionals credit social media integration as an element for their selling success.
 The majority of B2B prospects start with a simple Google search, and may often avoid direct interaction with you at the start of the process.
 The goal is to showcase yourself as a valuable resource and trusted advisor for the ideal opportunity.

 Evaluate Your Connections

 According to Linkedin Sales Solutions, people are five times more likely to engage with you if the outreach is through a mutual connection.
 Aim for those individuals within your network that are your 2nd or 3rd-degree connections and request an introduction.

 Utilize Sales Navigator

 You can use LinkedIn Sales Navigator to see your contacts’ most valuable connections before asking them for an introduction, to help streamline the process of identifying paths to the next sales prospect.
 With LinkedIn’s Advanced Search and TeamLink function, it is easier to discover people with specific job titles, roles, etc. within an account and identify who in your existing network is connected to a sales prospect.

 Once Sales Navigator knows what you’re looking for, it will generate relevant lead recommendations that you might have missed, and mark potential buyers based on a pre-established signal in your buyer journey.
 When you’re more active in Sales Navigator, your results become more relevant since the tool learns from your past searches and automatically sifts LinkedIn for lead recommendations that are relevant to your search criteria.